lachlan-ibm/ibmvia_autoconf/README.md

 This repository is used to configure IBM Verify Identity Access (IVIA), and IBM Security Verify Access (ISVA) using a yaml file of the required configuration.

-This project aims to be idempotent, ie if the configuration is run multiple times on the same appliance it should not break and should pick up any configuration changes in the yaml configuration file.
+This project aims to allow administrators of a Verify Identity Access (IVIA) or IBM Security Verify Access (ISVA) deployment.
+The configuration is applied using the pyivia python module, which in turn uses the rest API.
+The [examples](https://lachlan-ibm.github.io/ibmvia_autoconf/examples.html) provides in-depth guides on how to use this automation tool.

 ## Documentation